-As a bush ranger students at GNS will get involved with conservation projects, go on camps, and perform first aid within the natural environment.
+As a Bush Ranger, students at Gladys Newton School will get involved with conservation projects, go on camps, and perform first aid within the natural environment.
 They will also learn bush survival techniques, about the role of the Department of Parks and Wildlife, as well as how to conduct and present nature conservation research.

 That’s just a start.